MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-pre-work.md

 **Applies to:** Customers using line-of-business (LOB) apps with endpoints provided by Microsoft Cloud Deutschland<br>
 **When applied**: After completion of phase 2 and before end of phase 9

 If you're using a third-party service or line-of-business (LOB) apps that are integrated with Office 365, you must resolve any dependencies on endpoints provided by the Microsoft Cloud Deutschland instance.
-For example if you LOB apps are connecting to `https://graph.microsoft.de/`, you must change the endpoint to `https://graph.microsoft.com/`.
+For example, if your LOB apps are connecting to `https://graph.microsoft.de/`, you must change the endpoint to `https://graph.microsoft.com/`.
 The endpoints of the Microsoft Office 365 Global service become available to your tenant after phase 2.

 | Step(s) | Description | Impact |
 |:-------|:-------|:-------|